 The first thing I did was add plywood to give me the extra depth I was looking for.
-I like a larger profile countertop as it looks more substantial.
-We cut the plywood to the same size as the Formica by tracing the outline onto the plywood from the bottom and used wood glue and some screws to attach.
+I like a larger profile countertop as it seems more substantial.
+We cut the plywood to the same size as the Formica by tracing the outline onto the plywood from the bottom and used wood glue and some screws to attach it.

 This is four coats before sanding the last coat.
 I think I could have gotten away with three coats, but I got a little heavy-handed with the sanding on coat three and needed to even it out a bit.

 Caring for these countertops has been easy.
 To clean them, we wipe them off with a gentle household cleaner.